Please place this tag on thank you pages for tracking conversions, please make sure this tag is fired after the primary tag: Skip to main content

 Hillels of Georgia Partners with JF&CS on Student Mental Health

-By COMMUNITY, NextGen, People in Need
+By Atlanta Jewish Community, NextGen Atlanta, People in Need

 Elliott B. Karp, CEO of Hillels of Georgia, could see that Jewish college students across Hillel’s eight Georgia campuses were feeling isolated, anxious, and depressed.
 Requests for on-campus counseling services were pushed to their limits.